hybridgroup/gobot/platforms/dragonboard/README.md

 ### Compiling

-Compile your Gobot program like this:
+Compile your Gobot program on your workstation like this:

 ```bash
 $ GOARCH=arm64 GOOS=linux go build examples/dragon_button.go
 ```

-Then you can simply upload your program to the board and execute it with
+Once you have compiled your code, you can you can upload your program and execute it on the DragonBoard from your workstation using the `scp` and `ssh` commands like this:

 ```bash
 $ scp dragon_button root@192.168.1.xx: